diseraluca/CompetitiveProgramming/README.md

 A repository for my solutions to competitive programming problems exercise.

-This repository will contain all of my soloutions to some competitive programming problems that I'm tackling as an exercise in the small free time from my free-study time I can find.
+This repository will contain all of my solutions to some competitive programming problems that I'm tackling as an exercise in the small free time from my free-study time I can find.
 The problems will mainly come from *UVa Online Judges* or *Hackerranks*, with an idea to move to *Codeforce* and/or *ProjectEuler* too at some point in time.

 The main language for the solution will be *C++* but, as an additional exercise and a form of learning, I'm trying to solve, and as such provide, solutions in the *Factor* programming language too.